Chapter 11 - Whidbey Island

 These events also spawned a variety of conspiracy stories about what had actually happened.
 Anyone that witnessed the towers collapse was reminded of the controlled demolition films of old buildings being taken down.
 The towers collapsed neatly in their own footprint.
 It was hard to believe there wasn’t more to it.

 In addition, we had experienced a very close presidential election in 2000.
-George W Bush had “won” by 781 votes in Florida.
+George W Bush had been declared the winner by the Supreme Court for the first time ever in our history.
+He“won” by 781 votes in Florida.
 The county was torn apart in the aftermath.
-Certainly you could make the argument that the one thing that can unite people is defining a common foe and going to war.
-I remember saying at the time of the election that W, Chaney and company was going to need something to get by the questionable results.
-And here we were.
+Certainly you could make the argument that the one thing that could unite America was identifying an enemy and going to war.
+Reagan has used the useless "invasion" of Grenada to distract us from his involvement in the Iran/Contra affair.
+I remember saying at the time of the election that W, Chaney and company was going to need something that would distract Americans and here we were.

-As a result of 9-11, America went on a war time footing, security measures were increased across the board.
-We launched two attacks on the Taliban/ al-Qaeda in Afghanistan who had some connection to the Saudi hijackers.
+As a result of 9-11, America went on a war time footing, security measures were increased across the board with no questions asked.
+We launched two attacks.
+One on the Taliban/ al-Qaeda in Afghanistan who had some connection to the Saudi hijackers.
 Then on to Iraq that had no proven connection to the group that committed this act.
 Many safe guards against abuses of power by the government and the military were relaxed.
 It seemed like American’s were so out for revenge we would approve of anything.
-Even believe the lies about WMD’s that led to the war in Iraq.
+We would even believe the Bush/Cheney lies about WMD’s that led to the war in Iraq.

 The impact of 9-11 obviously changed the world.
 It would never feel the same.
 Even when it was revealed that our Iraq invasion was based on a known lie about weapons of mass destruction, it would not end the cavalcade of events that continue to happen in the Middle East and elsewhere.

 It also set the stage for permission to make stuff up.
-These lies were designed to get the American people to support you, support the rise of Fox News etc. Democracies rely on citizens having good sources of information on which to make their decisions.
+These lies were designed to get the American peoples support, promoted by the rise of Fox News etc. Democracies rely on citizens having good sources of information with which to make their decisions.
 False news on all fronts had become so much of a norm that it was hard to predict where this all was leading.
-Like all disasters, eventually the events fade and you find a way to move on with life, but at what cost.
+Like all disasters, eventually the events fade and you find a way to move on with life, but at what cost?

 One side light of the 911 experience for me was the emergence of new music.
-I had mostly gotten my guitar out on Whidbey when I was riffing with a group of Island poets.
+I had gotten my guitar out on Whidbey when I was riffing with a group of Island poets.
 We had played around with some spoken word poems against my music pieces that we performed in public.
+Below is one of them.

 It was interesting performing again in that way.
 It felt strange yet familiar.
-So my music was out of the case, but I was not writing new songs.
+So my music was out of the case, but I was not writing new songs... yet.

 This subject and song title did not come entirely out of nowhere.
 After the 9-11 event, lots of people were writing and reflecting and one of those was a spiritual philosopher we liked named David Spangler.